josuemoreau/ModifsCompCert/README.md

 Recherche en Informatique et en Automatique (INRIA) and AbsInt Angewandte Informatik GmbH.

+The additions related to the SSA middle-end are Copyright Univ Rennes, Inria, IRISA.

 ## Contact
 General discussions on CompCert take place on the